DefangLabs/samples/samples/meteor/README.md

 1. Open the terminal and type `defang login`
 2. Add your connection string as a defang config value by typing `defang config set MONGO_URL` and pasting your connection string (which should be in the format `mongodb://username:password@host:port/dbname`)
-3. Setup a password for Meteor by typing `defang config set METEOR_ADMIN_SECRET` and adding a password you would like to login with.
+3. Set up the environment variables `MONGO_URL` and `ROOT_URL` by typing in `defang config set MONGO_URL` and `defang config set `ROOT_URL`
 4. Type `defang compose up` in the CLI.
 5. Your app will be running within a few minutes.

 ## Development

 For development, we use a MongoDB container.
 The MongoDB container is defined in the `compose.dev.yaml` file.
 The Meteor container is also defined in the `compose.dev.yaml` file so it can correctly connect to the development database container.

-To start the development environment, run `docker-compose up --build`.
+To start the development environment, run

+`docker-compose up --build`.

 This will start the MongoDB container and the Meteor container.
 The Meteor application will be available at `http://localhost:3000`.

 ---